srosenzweig09/resources/CERN/README.md

 ### GRID Certificates

 In order to access specific websites and use the HTC tools, each user must obtain a GRID certificate.
 Installation on a server for job submission is fairly straightforward.
 The only nuance I encountered is that it wouldn't install properly unless I provided a PEM password.
-The certificate itself doesn't not **requre** a password, but I couldn't install the certificate in Safari without password-protecting the certificate.
+The certificate itself does not **requre** a password, but I couldn't install the certificate in Safari without password-protecting the certificate.
 So if you are having trouble getting the certificate to show in Safari, make sure it is password-protected when you import it into Keychain Access.

 ## LHC